Kinny-lee/Word-of-Mine/README.md

 - 👋 Hi, I’m @Kin lee
 - 👀 I’m majored in MECHANICAL DESIGN
-- 🌱 I’m currently learning programming ⬇️
+-
+-
 - Hope that Github helps me the progress 💪
+- i still stay in a unknown place to keep learning 🌟

 <!---
 Kinny-lee/Kinny-lee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.